Configuring SSO for Immich with Authelia OIDC

 - CLIENT ID: This is the client name defined in Authelia's configuration.yml

-- CLIENT SECRET: This is the client secret defined in Authelia's configuration.yml
+- CLIENT SECRET: This is the client secret as cleartext password.
+Defined in Authelia's configuration.yml as

 - STORAGE LABEL CLAIN: Can be left unchanged